amcginlay/eks-demos/doc/orchestration/README.md

 docker push ${boot_orch_repo}:1.0.0
 ```

-Use `kubectl create deployment` to deploy the app from ECR to Kubernetes and confirm it is running
+Use `kubectl create deployment` to deploy the app from ECR to Kubernetes and confirm it is running.
 ```bash
 kubectl create deployment boot-orch --image ${boot_orch_repo}:1.0.0 sleep 10 && kubectl get deployments,pods -o wide
 ```

+At this point we have instructed Kubernetes to run a single pod instance.
+It has made a comparison between actual versus desired states and taken steps to match the actual number of running pods (previously zero) with the desired number (one).
+This is not a one-off activity.
+Kubernetes is under instruction to constantly monitor the actual number of running pods and take the appropriate action, whether that be addition or subtraction.

-Exec into the pod to invoke the `/shudown` endpoint.
+To prove the point, exec into the pod to invoke the local `/shudown` endpoint.
 ```bash
 kubectl exec -it $(kubectl get pods -l app=boot-orch -o jsonpath='{.items[0].metadata.name}') -- ash -c "apk add curl; curl -X POST http://localhost:8080/actuator/shutdown" sleep 10 && kubectl get deployments,pods -o wide
 ```

 Observe that, unlike Docker, when we invoke the `/shutdown` endpoint hosted in Kubernetes the container is restarted.
-The RESTARTS attribute tracks how many times this occurs.
+The pod-level **RESTARTS** attribute tracks how many times this occurs.
 Automated restarts are a typical feature of container orchestrators.
-They also support horizontal scaling of the compute resources which protects against failure of an entire instance as well as individual container failure.
+They also support horizontal scaling of the compute resources which protects against failure of an entire instance in addition to individual container failure as shown when we invoked the `/shudown` endpoint.

 We no longer need this particular deployment so delete it.
 ```bash